mcompen/mcompen.github.io/_posts/2020-07-10-pill-puzzle.md

 This story is about a sad man.
 The man is ordered by his doctor to take one pill each day in order to stay happy.
 The doctor gives him a pill box with $N$ pills.
 The sad man decides in his sadness that he wants only to be slightly happy.
 Therefore, he takes only half the dosage each day.

 On day 1 he randomly grabs a whole pill from the box, he breaks it in half and consumes one half while putting the other half back in the box.
 On day 2 he might either grab one of the $N-1$ whole pills with probability $P(X_2=W) = \frac{N-1}{N}$, or the 1 half pill with probability $P(X_2=H) = \frac{1}{N}$.
-If he gets the half pill, he simply consumes it. $2\cdot N$ days pass before the bottle is empty.
+If he gets the half pill, he simply consumes it.
+Before the bottle is empty, $2\cdot N$ days will have passed.

-This story leads to a set of interesting statistical questions:
+This story sets the stage of some interesting, and not super-trivial statistical questions:

-1. If this experiment is done by all sad men in the entire world, what is the average number of days that will pass before only halves remain inside the bottle?
+1. If a lot of sad men around the world do this, what is the average number of days that will pass before only halves remain inside the bottle?
-2. The first day the pill will be whole.
+2. The first day the pill will be a whole one.
 The last day the pill will be half.
-But how does the probability $P(X_k=H)$ behave between day $1$ and day $2\cdot N$?
+But how does the probability $P(X_t=H)$ behave for $1<t\leq 2N$?

 ## Quick insights through code
 Before we analyze this problem mathematically, it is way too tempting to write some code and make some figures.